 - In a medium sized bowl, sift together flour, baking powder, cinnamon, salt, baking soda, and nutmeg.
 Set aside.

-- In a large bowl whisk eggs, sugar, vegetable oil, pumpkin and maple syrup until well combined.
+- In a large bowl whisk eggs, sugar, vegetable oil, pumpkin, maple syrup, and vanilla extract until well combined.
 Add dry ingredients to pumpkin mixture and stir until just combined, you don’t want to over beat the batter.

 - Spread into prepared pan.
 Bake for 30 to 35 minutes, or until lightly browned and a toothpick inserted in the center comes out clean.
 Allow to cool completely.